grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.postgres.md

   - `PROMETHEUS_REMOTE_WRITE_URL`: The URL of the Prometheus remote_write-compatible server to send metrics to.
   - `USERNAME`: The username to use for authentication to the remote_write API.
   - `PASSWORD`: The password to use for authentication to the remote_write API.

+### Collect custom metrics from an allowlisted set of databases

 This example uses a `prometheus.exporter.postgres` component to collect custom metrics from a set of specific databases, replacing default metrics with custom metrics derived from queries in `/etc/agent/custom-postgres-metrics.yaml`: